Note to IROP Mentors

 - Complete final reports and evaluations, and identify a forum for sharing the research experience with others in the discipline.

-- Present their work at the October IROP Symposium for faculty, parents, students, and friends of IROP.
+- Present their work at the International Undergraduate Research Symposium for faculty, parents, students, and friends of IROP.

 IROP requires ongoing communication between UNH and foreign mentors both in the preparation of the application and during the orientation and research stages.
 Informing students about appropriate research skills and making them aware of cultural differences that may influence the research process are integral parts of this guiding role.
 Faculty members may mentor up to two students each year.